Rhinemann/mage-hack/src/chapters/SFX.typ

 You can spend points to take one or more of these SFX on character creation or later

+#block(breakable: false)[
   == Magick SFX (Supernatural SFX)
   These are the examples of magick-related and supernatural SFX available to mages to inspire the players and Storytellers.
+]

 *Advanced Necromancy:* Spend 1 #spec_char.pp to use both Matter and Life when your action is related to animating the dead.